 I like a comfortable ride very much.
 So I like to test and use everything that improves comfort of my rides.
-But in the same time I like riding fast and having fun on my bike.
+But at the same time, I like riding fast and having fun on my bike.
 The first thing suspension seatpost from Cirrus Cycles definitely provides.
 But how about the second one?

 Suspension seatpost is nothing new in the biking world.
-Thudbuster or Suntour NCX or even the first Cirrus Cycles BodyFloat were on the market before a gravel riding even become a thing.
-First it was a solution for a city riders looking for more comfort, then ebikes joined the scene (high speed and rigid frames begged for a suspension).
+Thudbuster or Suntour NCX or even the first Cirrus Cycles BodyFloat were on the market before a gravel riding even becomes a thing.
+First, it was a solution for city riders looking for more comfort, then e-bikes joined the scene (high speed and rigid frames begged for a suspension).
 And then gravel bikes.
-My first encounter with suspension seatpost was when I bought a Ergon CF3 Pro carbon flexing seatpos (aka Canyon VCLS 2.0).
-It surprised me a lot and become a long time companion on my gravel rides.
+My first encounter with suspension seatpost was when I bought an Ergon CF3 Pro carbon flexing seatpost (aka Canyon VCLS 2.0).
+It surprised me a lot and become a long-time companion on my gravel rides.
 Then I saw a Kinekt 2.1 (BodyFloat successor).
 It promises a very comfortable and smooth ride and simply looks good (compared to many others not that nice looking solutions) and thus it caught my attention.
 Thanks to the Cirrus Cycles I got the chance to test it.

 So everything is good with Kinekt 2.1?

 Not exactly.
-I already said about bounciness (which is not that apparent on a Ergon CF3 also spring but carbon based solution) but there is something more.
-The mechanism, especially on the most comfortable settings (like 0) can be prone to bottoming out.
+I already said about bounciness (which is not that apparent on an Ergon CF3 also spring but carbon-based solution) but there is something more.
+The mechanism, especially in the most comfortable settings (like 0) can be prone to bottoming out.
 It happened to me many times on 0 settings but when riding on level 2 it was much less frequent.
-But still it was happening.
-For the record I weight 185 lbs so I am still somehow in the middle of my spring setup (150 to 200 lbs).
-Maybe with more stiff springs the problem would not occur but in the same time there would be less cushioning effect which I am after.
+But still, it was happening.
+For the record, I weight 185 lbs so I am still somehow in the middle of my spring setup (150 to 200 lbs).
+Maybe with more stiff springs, the problem would not occur but at the same time, there would be a less cushioning effect that I am after.

 Then there is a weight penalty.
-At 525g (aluminium version) it is definitely not the lightest seatpost on the market.
-For comparison my Ergon CF3 Pro Carbon weights about 220g.
+At 525g (aluminum version) it is definitely not the lightest seatpost on the market.
+For comparison, my Ergon CF3 Pro Carbon weighs about 220g.
 This is a considerable difference.
 You can buy a carbon version of Kinekt but it still weights nearly 471 g (and it has a shorter length: 330 mm vs 350 mm).

 Would I buy it?

 It is a tough question for me.
-I like very much a comfortable ride but in the same time I like to be connected with my bike and feel exactly what is going on.
-When riding on Ergon CF3 Pro carbon seatpost I have both things and when using Kinekt 2.1 I can be very comfortable but in the same time I can’t help but notice that I am somehow disconnected from rear of my bike.
+I like very much a comfortable ride but at the same time, I like to be connected with my bike and feel exactly what is going on.
+When riding on Ergon CF3 Pro carbon seatpost I have both things and when using Kinekt 2.1 I can be very comfortable but at the same time, I can’t help but notice that I am somehow disconnected from the rear of my bike.
 So I think I will sacrifice some of the comfort that Kinekt can provide on a forest route just to have a better overall feeling and fun from riding my bike.
-But hey, everyone is different and if you are after the best comfort possible, especially when your bike is not comfortable in the beginning (maybe a city bike or an ebike without suspension) or you just like to ride with high air pressure then Kinekt 2.1 could be a great comfort providing solution!
+But hey, everyone is different and if you are after the best comfort possible, especially when your bike is not comfortable at the beginning (maybe a city bike or an e-bike without suspension) or you just like to ride with high air pressure then Kinekt 2.1 could be a great comfort providing solution!